 President Mildred García

-García received a Doctor of Education degree, as well as a Master of Arts in Higher Education Administration, from Teachers College, Columbia University; a Master of Arts in Business Education/Higher Education from New York University; a Bachelor of Science in Business Education from Baruch College, City University of New York (CUNY); and an Associate in Arts degree in Legal Secretarial Sciences in Business from New York City Community College, CUNY.
+She earned a Doctor of Education degree as well as a M.A. in Higher Education Administration from Columbia University, Teachers College; a M.A. in Business Education/Higher Education from New York University; a B.S. in Business Education from Baruch College, City University of New York (CUNY); and an A.A.S. from New York City Community College.